Sensory Play: What Is It and Why Is It Important for Kids?

 • Vestibular: This system governs balance and movement.
 Swinging, spinning, and rolling are great ways to engage the vestibular system.
 You can also set up obstacle courses or play games that require running and jumping.

-Safety Rules For Sensory Play
+Safety Rules for Sensory Play

 Sensory play is a lot of fun but requires supervision.
 To keep your child safe, supervise them at all times and follow the same safety rules you would for other types of play (including watching what they put in their mouths).